Dina Panozzo

-Dina Panozzo (born 1966) is an Australian-born actress of Italian descent.
+Dina Panozzo (born 20 September 1958) is an Australian-born actress of Italian descent.

 Early life

-Panozzo's parents emigrated to Adelaide from northern Italy, on a ship called 'Queen Neptuna'.
+Panozzo was born on 20 September 1958.
+Her parents emigrated to Adelaide from northern Italy, on a ship called Queen Neptuna.
 Her mother was 19 and a housewife, her father a labourer and later a carpenter.
-Growing up in Adelaide in the 1970s, Panozzo became passionate about Adelaide’s thriving amateur theatre scene, in particular, Adelaide Theatre Company.
+Panozzo is the elder sister of actress Oriana Panozzo.
+Growing up in Adelaide in the 1970s, Panozzo became passionate about Adelaide's thriving amateur theatre scene, in particular, Adelaide Theatre Company.

 Career

 Panozzo is best known for her regular roles in the television series Carla Cametti PD and Bed of Roses.
 She has also appeared in a recurring role in Packed to the Rafters and guest roles in many Australian series, including A Country Practice, Water Rats, and White Collar Blue.
 Panozzo also had regular roles in the short-lived comedy series Wedlocked and the soap opera Richmond Hill.
 Featured film roles include Black & White & Sex and Fistful of Flies.

 Her theatre roles include Popular Front (Theatre Works, 1987), ABC (Belvoir Street Theatre, 1988), Sisters (Malthouse Theatre, 1991), S.O.S.
 Sex, Overkill and Salvation of the Soul (Belvoir Street Theatre, 1991), and A Little Like Drowning (Belvoir Street Theatre, 1992).
 She also wrote, co-directed and starred in Varda Che Bruta...Poretta which played in multiple venues from 1992 to 1994.